ARION

 It was close to six weeks of glacial transformation before Trina successfully passed through all stages of her renovation without a repeat of Carson’s incident.
 The Sori could detect no further changing activity at the genetic level, but had to rely on Dr. Kazama’s judgement to make sure she looked okay, since none of the aliens had ever seen a human outside of photographs that Arion had supplied.
 No longer a Fur, her new form definitely appeared strange to them.

 There was only so much that the otter could tell with her inside the cryo pod and so he made the decision to awaken her for a full physical examination.
-Her vitals all looked good and healthy, but it was time to bring her out of a prolonged induced coma and he silently hoped she would wake up.
-He and Jessica disconnected her from the pod’s electrical and IV systems and allowed her to rouse naturally on her own.
+Her vitals all looked good and healthy, but it was time to bring her out of a prolonged induced coma.
+He silently hoped she would wake up, and if she did, the mind in that body would also be fully human – and a stable one at that.
+He and Jessica disconnected her from the pod’s electrical and I.V. systems and allowed her to rouse naturally on her own.

 It took an additional three hours for her body to flush the sedatives out of her system, and it was only then when her vitals indicated that she was regaining consciousness.
 The doctor and his nurse stayed out of her field of vision and allowed her to awaken to a dimly-lit room, much as they had all done when they had been decanted on the ship.